zjf592996468/DL-Lab-23WS/README.md

 | **Test Accuracy (%)** | 57                 | 43             |

-*_The best record of EfficientNet was achieved by splitting the first 20% of the original Train set into the Validation set._
+*_The best record of EfficientNet was achieved by splitting the first 20% of the original Train set into the Validation set._\

-We found that there is a quarter checkpoint around step 2w, and its test accuracy can reach 89%, but we cannot find it accurately every time, so we chose step 4w to stabilize it at 86%.
+*_The results of this project vary greatly because the test set is small.

-By using **transfer learning**, you can easily achieve an accuracy of about 86%, in about 10,000 steps, which saves a lot of computing power.
+We took the highest record and uploaded the ckpt file to result._

 ## P2: Human Activity Recognition